FLOSS workout, fitness and weight manager/tracker written with Django

 docker run -ti --name wger.apache --publish 8000:80 wger/apache

-Then just open http://localhost:8000 and log in as: admin, password admin
+Then just open http://localhost:8000 and log in as admin, password adminadmin

 Note: You can safely install from master, it is almost always in a usable and stable state.

-$ sudo apt-get install python3-dev nodejs npm git
+sudo apt-get install python3-dev nodejs npm git sudo npm install -g yarn sass

-- Start the application.
+Start the application.
 This will download the required JS and CSS libraries and create a SQlite database and populate it with data on the first run.
+If you want to use another database, edit the settings.py file before calling bootstrap.
+You will need to create the database and user yourself.

-After the first run you can just use django’s development server:
+After the first run you just start django's development server::

 Command line options